Skip to main content

 • replayability

-• “I have yet to beat the game, but I am enjoying the replay value a lot; the game makes me want to beat it!”
+• “I have yet to beat the game but am enjoying the replay value a lot in that the game makes me want to beat it!”

 • grinding

-Players find the grinding aspect of the game to be tedious, particularly due to the repetitive nature of the initial dice rolls, which feel inconsequential and contribute to a disjointed storyline.
+Players find the grinding aspect of the game tedious, particularly due to the multiple initial dice rolls that feel inconsequential, contributing to a disjointed and unsatisfying storyline.

-• “Tedious multiple initial dice rolls that feel inconsequential and contribute to a poorly fractured storyline.”
+• “The grinding feels tedious, with multiple initial dice rolls that seem inconsequential and contribute to a poorly fractured storyline.”

 • stability

-The stability of the game has been criticized for being buggy, leading many users to feel that it is not worth the investment.
+The game has been criticized for its instability, with users reporting numerous bugs that detract from the overall experience, leading many to feel it is not worth the investment.

 • character development

-The reviews indicate that the character development in the game is minimal, as it is primarily aimed at a younger audience, and players should not anticipate significant growth or plot twists.
+Reviews indicate that the character development in this work is minimal, as it is primarily aimed at a younger audience, leading to a straightforward narrative without significant growth or complexity in the characters.

 • “It's a kid's book; don't expect character development or plot twists.”